 - Building a New Pattern: Steps Toward Change

-This is an intermediate level workshop intended for social service and health care professionals, counselors, social workers, school personnel, and anyone working with those who struggle with anxiety.
+This is an introductory to intermediate level workshop intended for social service and health care professionals, counselors, social workers, school personnel, and anyone working with those who struggle with anxiety.

 Method of Delivery